scalabli/quo/docs/prompt.rst

 ---------

-The colors for syntax highlighting are defined by a :class:`~quo.styles.Style` instance.
+The colors for syntax highlighting are defined by a :class:`~quo.style.Style` instance.
 By default, a neutral built-in style is used, but any style instance can be passed to the :class:`~quo.prompt.Prompt` class.

 .. note::
       ;func:`quo.prompt` has different semantics and cannot output colored text but :class:`quo.prompt.Prompt` is packed with several ways on how this can be achieved.

-A simple way to add color to create a style, is by using the :meth:`~quo.styles.Style.add` function
+A simple way to add color to create a style, is by using the :meth:`~quo.style.Style.add` function

 :ref:`Read more about styling <styling>`.